RIAPS/riaps-integration/riaps-x86runtime/README.md

 ./riaps_install_amd64.sh 2>&1 | tee install-riaps-update-vm.log
 ```

-Remember to [reconfigure the network setting](#config-network) in RIAPS after installation.
+> Remember to [reconfigure the network setting](#config-network) in RIAPS after installation.

-Note:  Eclipse has been install for this host.
+> Note:  Eclipse has been install for this host.
 It is a good idea to periodically update the software to get the latest RIAPS (and others) tools.
 To do this, go to the **Help** menu and select **Check for Updates**.
 When asked for login, hit **Cancel**, updates will start anyway.

-# To Build a RIAPS Virtual Machine Environment

-This is information on how the preloaded RIAPS virtual machine was created.